LAKSHYA1509/TestDentalCarent-Jules/README.md

 # Delhi Dental Care Center Website

 A comprehensive, production-ready dental clinic website built with Next.js, TypeScript, and Supabase.
-With High End Frontend and Database Integration for a cleaner outlook.
+With High End Frontend and Database Integration for a cleaner outlook using supabase

 ## Features